-Item Description The project site is located on Graytown Road, approximately 1,000 feet west of its Project Location intersection with Freudenburg Road in San Antonio ETJ, Bexar County, Texas.
-The Site Location Plan is provided in Appendix A. Based on information provided to us by Lennar, we understand Units 2 and 3 of the Proposed Development subdivision will consist of approximately 54 acres of land.
+Item Description The project site is located on the northwest quadrant of the intersection of Miller Road Project Location and Farm-to-Market (FM) 2538, in San Antonio ETJ, Bexar County, Texas.
+The Site Location Plan is provided in Appendix A. Based on information provided to us by Lennar, we understand Units 1 and 2 of the Proposed Development subdivision will consist of approximately 92.7 acres of land.
 We understand this subdivision will consist of single-family homes and associated streets.
 This geotechnical engineering study will pertain to the design and construction of the Proposed Construction streets within this subdivision.
-The streets are expected to consist of Local Type A, Local Froposed Construction Type B, and Collector streets designed as per Bexar County and City of San Antonio (COSA) design criteria.
-Pavements The pavements constructed as a part of this project will consist of flexible pavements Favenienis only.
+The streets are expected to consist of Local Type A, Local Proposed Construction Type B, and Collector streets designed as per Bexar County and City of San Antonio (COSA) design criteria.
+Pavements The pavements constructed as a part of this project will consist of flexible pavements Favements only.